Donald M. Kendall Sculpture Gardens: Visitor access and nearby art

 The sculpture garden is open to the public, and a visitor's booth is in operation during the spring and summer.
 When the center is closed, visitors may get a map of the gardens from a security guard at the headquarters entrance.
 No admission is charged for entrance, and parking is free.
 As of July 2025, the sculpture garden is open on weekends from March 30 to November 16, 10 a.m. to 4 p.m., and for selected holidays such as Memorial Day, July 4, Labor Day, and Indigenous People's Day.
 Visitors can take Metro-North commuter trains to White Plains or Rye, and then take a taxi to the headquarters.
 The No. 12 bus from the White Plains railroad station stops at the headquarters.

-"PepsiCo World Headquarters" is a seven-building complex designed by Edward Durrell Stone.
+The PepsiCo World Headquarters is a seven-building complex designed by Edward Durrell Stone.
 Across the street (Anderson Hill Road) from the headquarters, more modern art can be seen at the Neuberger Museum of Art on the campus of Purchase College of the State University of New York.